15 Photos of White Cardinals and Leucistic Birds

 “This leucistic bird showed up at my bird feeder last winter here in northern Minnesota.
 It appears to be a partly albino common redpoll.
 This bird was sitting in our crabapple tree when I took the picture,” says Benjamin Sunne.
 Don’t miss the 51 best winter bird photos.

-Leucistic Purple Finch
+Leucistic House Finch

 Courtesy Mary Hindle